-The Property is well located in terms of infrastructure, just 42 km north-northwest of the city of Corner Brook, and 53 km west of the city of Deer Lake (Figure 1).
-The Property is strategically centered over an approximate 11-kilometer-long stretch of the Gregory River volcanogenic massive sulphide ("VMS")-belt, a north-northeast trending corridor of very prospective ground with potential to host "Cyprus-type" VMS deposits (Figure 2).
-Cyprus-type (also known as mafic-type) VMS deposits are commonly polymetallic, copper-rich, stratabound mineral deposits, hosted by submarine mafic-volcanic rocks that form on, or near the seafloor at mid-ocean ridges and back-arc basins in an extensional tectonic regime.
+The Property is well located in terms of infrastructure, just 42 kilometres ("km") north-northwest of the city of Corner Brook, and 53 km west of the city of Deer Lake (Figure 1).
+The Property is strategically centered over an approximate 11-km-long stretch of the Gregory River VMS-belt, a north-northeast trending corridor of very prospective ground with potential to host "Cyprus-type" VMS deposits (Figure 2).
+Cyprus-type (also known as mafic-type) VMS deposits are commonly polymetallic, copper-rich, stratabound mineral deposits, hosted by submarine mafic-volcanic rocks that form on or near the seafloor at midocean ridges and back-arc basins in an extensional tectonic regime.